ashutoshnegi120/simon-game-js/README.md

 3. **Game Over**
   - The game ends if you click the wrong color.
-  - Press 'A' key to restart the game.
+  - Press any key to restart the game.

 ## Files
 - index.html – The main HTML file that structures the game.